GoogleCloudPlatform/reliable-task-scheduling-compute-engine-sample/readme.md

 * [Download and install the Google Cloud SDK](http://cloud.google.com/sdk/).

-* Install the Google App Engine SDK for Python on your development machine.
-You can use the command-line `gcloud` tool provided in the Google Cloud SDK to do this:

-        $ gcloud components update gae-python

 Important: This tutorial uses several billable components of Google Cloud Platform.
 To estimate the cost of running this sample: